dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/BulkImport.md

 You can also use bulk HFiles to speed up performance of the `INSERT` statement, as shown in the [Bulk Insert](#bulkinsert) example at the end of this topic.
 {: .noteNote}

-For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html); for examples of using our standard flat file import procedures, see [Importing Flat Files](bestpractices_ingest_import.html), also in this section.
+For an overview of best practices for data ingestion, see [Best Practices: Ingesting Data](bestpractices_ingest_overview.html) in this chapter.

 ## How to Use Bulk HFile Import